The U.S. Calvary vs the Apaches--the battle at KH Butte

 KH Butte is located on the southside of the Graham Mountains approximately 11 miles northwest of old Fort Grant.
 On October 2nd, 1881, there was a violent encounter here between several companies of U.S. Calvary and a group of Apaches that had broken out from the San Carlos Indian Reservation.

 The battle was fought over a wide area, from the flats south of the butte, to the ridges beyond.
-A walk around the site could easily extend for several miles.
+Quite a bit of walking is involved to check out this site.
 The payoff is the chance to see some of the actual fighting positions used by both the army and the Apaches.
 Those positions are in the form of fortifications erected by the combatants of both sides.

 The battle involved approximately 120 soldiers and perhaps 100 Apaches.
 It began around 3pm in the afternoon as the soldiers inspected the bodies of a telegraph repair crew found while the troopers were in pursuit of the Apaches.
 The four man crew had been sent out from Fort Grant to put back into operation the telegraph line that connected Fort Grant to Fort Thomas.
 Unaware of the Apache situation, the repairmen had not been prepared for an ambush.